Divorce Mediators Vs. Attorneys: Differences, Benefits, and More

 Watch out for how mediators charge.
-Billing by the hour may incentivize a mediator, or an attorney, to prolong the process and potentially create more conflict.
+Billing by the hour may incentivize a divorce mediator, or an attorney, to prolong the process and potentially create more conflict.
 This costs you more, wastes your time, and makes the process more stressful for everyone.

-You want to look for mediators who operate on a flat fee structure, like The Aurit Center.
+You want to look for divorce mediators who operate on a flat fee structure, like The Aurit Center.
 A flat fee structure creates more incentive to resolve issues as efficiently and productively as possible and reach an agreement that both spouses feel is fair.

 State law requires a minimum waiting period for a divorce.
 Thus, even the most amicable and simple divorces will take the state’s minimum requirement.